 Inside: How to help your child through your divorce.
 As a divorced mother of two and a child of divorce, I’ve compiled the good and bad parenting advice after divorce.

-Prefer to listen to this article instead of reading?
+Prefer to listen to this article instead of reading it?
 Click play below to listen to “What Your Kids Need From You After Divorce” on the Grace From Single Parents Podcast.

 Questioning if your divorce will affect your children isn’t up for debate.
-Ask any expert or any child of divorce, and they will tell you, yes it does.
+Ask an expert or any child of divorce, and they will tell you, yes it does.

 But take heart, we can minimize the effects our divorce or separation has on our children.